 The patent filing has two components.
 The first addresses GLG's proprietary industrial scale purification processes for LHG and the second addresses LHG formulations.
-Both components lever patented and proprietary techniques developed for purification and formulation of high purity stevia extract products.
-GLG expects that its proprietary LHG technology covered in this patent will result in higher yields of mogroside from the fruit and greater purity of extracts.
+Both components lever patented and proprietary techniques developed for purification and formulation of high-purity stevia extract products.
 Formulations in the patent cover a range of formulations including stevia/LHG blends.